-- The employment rate of recent VET graduates in Europe is 78.9 % (2019).
-Source: Eurostat Employment rates of recent graduates, pg.
-2 - 10.8 % of Europe's population aged 25 to 64 participate in adult learning (2019).
-Source: Eurostat - Adult learning statistics - 60 % of VET graduates find their first long-term job within a month of finishing their studies (80 % after six months) (2018).
-Source: A quick guide to EU action on vocational education and training pg.
-11 - 29 % of individuals (EU 27) have low overall digital skills (2019).
-Source: Eurostat - The COVID-19 pandemic has accentuated the existing digital skills gap and new inequalities are emerging.
+- 9.2 % of Europe's population aged 25 to 64 participate in adult learning (2020).
+Source: Eurostat Adult learning Statistics - 60 % of VET graduates find their first long-term job within a month of finishing their studies (80 % after six months) (2018).

+Source: A quick quide to EU action on vocational education and training pg.
+11 - The COVID-19 pandemic has accentuated the existing digital skills gap and new inequalities are emerging.

 Source: European Skills Agenda for sustainable competitiveness, social fairness and resilience, pg.
 1